 Considerations include whether the potential participant is able to take part without becoming unduly distressed to enable discussion to take place, and whether the client can disagree, challenge and discuss issues with ex-partner without fear of intimidation and harassment after the session.
 The mediator should also consider the risk to the potential participant of re traumatisation following earlier abuse, as a result of engaging in mediation.
 If information provided points towards a risk of re-traumatisation, it is likely that mediation will not be suitable.

-Mediators should therefore be alert to information relevant to suitability for mediation throughout the MIAM.
+Mediators should therefore be alert to information relevant to suitability for mediation throughout the meeting.
 Potential participants may share relevant information when either explaining their circumstances, or through answers to direct questions.
+Some services have developed highly effective questionnaires as tools and for assurance; the key is the empathetic conversation.

+Screening should involve all aspects of potential vulnerability, including emotional and mental health.
 Potential participants may need the presence of another person in a session to provide ongoing emotional support e.g. Housing support worker; Youth worker; an agreed family member; mental health support worker; advocate, or solicitor.
 The informed consent to the presence of third parties would need to be given by the other mediation participant.

+Mediators should be sufficiently aware of the incidence, definitions, and impact of abuse to conduct the meeting safely and effectively.
+They should be aware of recent articles and research about mediators and domestic abuse.
+They should have some understanding of issues of mental health and capacity, not least in relation to young people.

 Determining next steps